xrt19/E-commerce-project-springBoot/README.md

-# Docker Containerization Practice
+# Java Spring Boot Containerization Practice

-This repository is a fork of another project that I am using to practice Docker containerization.
-I have created three branches, each demonstrating a different configuration setup:
+This repository is a fork of another project that I am using to learn containerization with Java Spring Boot.
+In the branch named **irfan**, I have implemented my containerization exercises and configurations.

+## Overview

+- **Base Project:** Forked from an existing repository.
+- **Focus:** Containerizing a Java Spring Boot application using Docker.
+- **Branch:** `irfan` – Contains all my containerization practice.

-## Branches
+## Technologies Used

-1. **non-compose with online MongoDB**
-   In this branch, the containerized application connects to an online MongoDB instance without using Docker Compose.

-2. **non-compose with local MongoDB**
-   In this branch, the application is containerized and connects to a MongoDB instance running locally, again without Docker Compose.

-3. **compose with local MongoDB**
-   In this branch, Docker Compose is used to orchestrate both the application container and a local MongoDB container for a fully integrated setup.
+- **Framework:** Java Spring Boot
+- **Containerization Tool:** Docker

+## What's Inside the `irfan` Branch

+- Customized Dockerfile(s) for the Spring Boot application.
+- Configuration files for container setup.
+- Scripts and documentation related to my containerization experiments.

 ## Usage

-- Switch to the desired branch based on the configuration you wish to experiment with.
-- Follow the instructions provided in each branch’s documentation (if available) for building and running the containers.
-- These branches are intended for learning purposes, showcasing different approaches to managing database connectivity and container orchestration with Docker.

-Happy containerizing!
+To explore the containerization practice, switch to the `irfan` branch

 ===